Nicholas Irving: Military

-Irving joined the U.S. military, intending to join the Navy SEALs, but he failed a colorblindness test and joined the United States Army Rangers, serving in Iraq and Afghanistan.
-Irving was issued a SR-25 rifle, which he nicknamed Dirty Diana in which he is attributed with 33 confirmed kills.
+Irving originally intended to join the Navy SEALs, but he failed a colorblindness test.
+He instead joined the United States Army Rangers, becoming its first African-American sniper.
+Irving served for three tours in Iraq and one tour in Afghanistan.
+He was issued a SR-25 rifle, which he nicknamed Dirty Diana, referencing the Michael Jackson song of the same name.
+Irving was known to be very protective of his rifle, constantly maintaining it and keeping it painted with its pattern.